discdiver/pachy-vid/README.md

 ### Dockerfile:
 The final Dockerfile pulls from a Python opencv file with clear packages.
 This design keeps the Dockerfile clean.

-### frames.py file
+### frames.py
-I created a function make_images() to turn videos into images.
+This is the application file.
+I created a *make_images()* function to turn videos into images.
 The parameter *max_images* defaults to 1,000, but that can be easily altered in the code if a different number is desired.

 The Function finds the total number of frames in video.
 The read and write functions are wrapped in a try-except block.
 Each video's frames, up to *max_images* are written to a file in a sub-directory with the name of the video.
 Each image file is identified by the video's prefix and a the frame number.

 The script walks the file system to find files that match the specified video formats and calls *make_images()* for each file.

+### frames.json
+This is the Pachyderm Pipeline specification.
+It pulls the Docker image from my Docker Hub registry.
+The *parallelism_spec* is set to *constant: 3* to use 3 workers and the *glob* pattern will run each top level file or directory in the input atom repo as its own datum.
+This should make for efficient parallel processing of multiple video files.